MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/installation.md

 ## Next Steps

-Once you've completed the installation, go straight to our [beginner's guide](vs-taco-2017-first-app.md) to get started with the tools.
-If have an existing Cordova project you're working on, view the [migratation guide](vs-taco-2017-migration.md).
+Once you've completed the installation, go straight to our [beginner's guide](build-your-first-app.md) to get started with the tools.
+If have an existing Cordova project from Visual Studio 2015, view the [migratation guide](migrate-from-vs2015.md).